Contents

 In this example, the reporting manager reviews and approves the purchase request.

-Now, if the purchase amount is greater than $10,000, it is also sent to the CFO of the company.
+If the purchase amount exceeds $10,000, it is also sent to the company’s CFO.

 The system gives you the flexibility to set up your workflow.
 However, the key to an effective approval workflow process is to ensure that the senior management doesn’t become a bottleneck for approvals.